Injury Care & Rehabilitation

 HAVE YOU BEEN INJURED IN A CAR ACCIDENT IN ORLANDO?

 Our goal is to offer patients solutions through comprehensive plans of action for their physical injuries as a result of trauma.
 We help patients understand, identify, and address the root cause of their pain and offer noninvasive options to achieve their health goals.
-We only use methods that have been proven to relieve pain through clinical trials with an emphasis on active care.
-We help guide our patients towards a sustainable pain-free solution.
-Our focus is on quality care and long-term results.
+We only use clinically proven methods to relieve pain with an emphasis on active care and recovery.
+We develop unique care plans for our patients so that they have positive outcomes and can sustain long-term results.

 Services We Offer

-At Integrative Physical Medicine we offer an array of services not found in most healthcare settings.
-Our ability to offer the best in chiropractic and medical treatments in one location means that our patients have more options.
+At Complete Care Injury Care & Rehabilitation we offer an array of services that couple the best in chiropractic and medical treatments in one center so our patients have more options, at locations close to home.
 Our team will work with you to develop a treatment plan that makes sense for you.

 Timely evaluations are crucial to identify injuries after trauma.
 These exams test for muscle weakness, joint and spine injury, and any spinal cord or brain trauma.
 Head-to-toe examinations are performed to ensure all underlying injuries are found and addressed.